nexient-llc/depr-tf-azurerm-module_ref-backend/README.md

 - runs `conftests`. `conftests` make sure `policy` checks are successful.
 - runs `terratest`.
 This is integration test suit.
 - runs `opa` tests

+## Manually run tests
+Navigate to the folder containing the tests `tests/post_deploy_functional` and run the command `go test -v -timeout 30m`.
+It is advisible to increase the timeout as the default timeout is `10 minutes`.
+The actual tests in some cases can take longer and result in abrupt timeout and not allowing the destroy code to be run.
+In that case, user needs to manually delete all the resources.

+Note: `terratest` creates the tmp directory inside `/var/folders` to run terraform commands.
+In case of timeouts or any other issue where the resources are not successfully destroyed, users can navigate to the temporary directory to run the `terraform destroy` manually